To download a PDF copy of this report, click here.

 |Academic Year||Percentage||Actual Numbers|

-The institution strives to keep the average net cost for students at a level significantly below the list of 10 comparative schools.
-The benchmark for CU’s average cost per student is to be no more than 80% of this comparison list of schools.
+The institution strives to keep the average net cost for students at a level significantly below the list of 16 comparative schools.
+The benchmark for CU’s average cost per student is to be five to ten percent below the average cost of the 16 comparison schools.
 This lower cost in turn allows the student to focus more on academic work and less on having to have a job off campus, making the environment conducive to student success.
-Likewise, this is an effective model of stewardship by providing a quality education at a 20% reduction in cost.
+Likewise, this is an effective model of stewardship by providing a quality education at a reduction in cost.
 The average net cost is directly related to the percentage of students receiving financial aid.

 Table 2 – Average Net Cost